Flooding from Isaac forces evacuation of 60,000

 Apart from an unconfirmed death in a Louisiana apartment fire, his was the only U.S. fatality blamed on Isaac so far.
 The storm killed 23 people in Haiti and the Dominican Republic on its way across the Caribbean to the Gulf of Mexico.

-The U.S. National Hurricane Center said Isaac, now a tropical storm with top sustained winds of 40 mph, was located about 25 miles southwest of Monroe, Louisiana.
+The U.S. National Hurricane Center said Isaac, now a tropical storm with top sustained winds of 40 mph (65 kph), was located about 25 miles (45 km) southwest of Monroe, Louisiana.

 It is likely to become a hurricane on Saturday but is not expected to threaten the U.S. mainland.